stephenson/foghub/README.markdown

     git commit -am "This commit is closing case #65 and #66"

 Creates a Fogbugz comment with the commit message in case 65 and 66 linking to the commit on Github.

+# Copyright

+Copyright (c) 2011 Firmafon ApS.
+This project is licensed under the MIT license, see LICENSE for details.